Funniest/ Weirdest/ Ultra Brill Flags #1

 Antwerp – Belgium

-This flag is a ZX Spectrum close up.
-Snazzy yet understated.
-Although, if you look at the Wikipedia page this doesn’t look like it’s Antwerp’s official flag, some other substandard piece of linen takes it’s place (it is dull).
+This flag is great, but if you look at the Wikipedia page, it doesn’t look like it’s Antwerp’s official flag.
 So maybe this isn’t even a flag?
-But, hey, I like it.

 Benin Empire – Nigeria